vladyslavkuliani/angular-movie-lab/custom-directives.md

 #### Scope inside a Directive

-But wait a sec, how do directives interact with the `$scope` set by the local controller?
+But wait a sec, how do directives interact with the `vm` set by the local controller?
 Can I get data from the local controller into my directive?

 By default, scopes do inherit the scope of their local controller just like they were HTML in the template.
 However, you can use the `scope` option to change this default behavior to isolate your directive's scope.